agilepro/software-craftsmanship/docs/Protocols/xml-validation.md

 ## About Schema Validation

 The idea behind validating the schema is that it will warn you when someone submits a file that does not conform to the standard.
 If programmer A writes an importer for a file format, and programmer B uses it to read a file that is not of that format, then an error is likely.
-The validation will make it clear that it is B’s fault for submitting a file that is not correct.
+The validation will make it clear that it is B's fault for submitting a file that is not correct.

-If you don’t do the validation, then the error that occurs may not be as clear.
-People might think it is A’s fault for writing a lousy importer.
+If you don't do the validation, then the error that occurs may not be as clear.
+People might think it is A's fault for writing a lousy importer.
 So that is the good thing about validation: it makes it clear when the input file is incorrectly formatted.

 ## In case of a Standard Format with a Published XML Schema